This post separates two proof questions that are easy to confuse.

 \[G_s-G_\star=(G_0-G_\star)(I-\eta\Sigma_z)^s.\]Decoder-only pretraining verifies the frozen Richardson identity and its pointwise bound.
 Encoder–decoder experiments verify that the end-to-end risk splits into encoder floor plus decoder component.
 PDE recasts verify that the weak-form encoder really gives the expected finite-dimensional (G_mz=b_m) system.

 The strongest current statement is therefore modular.
 We have exact algebraic certificates for the encoder and decoder pieces in the finite-dimensional framework.
-What remains harder is a single scalar closed-form theory for global nonlinear Flexformer population training.
+What remains harder is a single scalar closed-form theory for global nonlinear learnable-kernel attention population training.
 That is a different problem from the finite-set adjoint identity, which is exact but high-dimensional.

 Where the replica trick enters